nathandevx/Senior-Project/README.md

 ## Testing
 - When the web application is finished, it will have tests for user account creation, checkout page, payments, order tracking, emails, etc.
+- We will use Django's builtin tester for unit tests and selenium for integration tests.

 ## Deployment
 - The application will be deployed using Heroku.
 It will be accessible to anyone with a link.